TokelPlatform/token-explorer/README.md

 This repo contains the code to run a token-specific web explorer with [Tokel](https://tokel.io)-compatible chains as data sources.

+The explorer will use data directly from a full Tokel node.

 Blockchain data is stored in Elastic Search Store.

 When deploying the server you have to manually create `.env.local` file in root of the project and populate the following environment vars.